runemalm/OpenDDD.NET/README.md

 - **Repositories**: Define repositories to abstract away data access and enable persistence of domain objects.
 - **Domain Events**: Implement domain events to facilitate communication between domain objects and decouple them from each other.
 - **Integration Events**: Implement integration events to facilitate communication between bounded contexts and decouple them from each other.
-- **Application Services**: Use application services to coordinate the execution of domain logic and manage transactions.
+- **Application Services**: Use application services and actions to coordinate the execution of domain logic and manage transactions.
 - **Dependency Injection**: Leverage the built-in dependency injection support in .NET for easy integration with your application.
-- **Testability**: Comes prepared with base test classes for efficient and simple unit testing of actions.
+- **Testing Support**: Simplify the testing of your actions with built-in testing support, including unit tests, integration tests, and mocking methods.
 - **Horizontal Scaling**: Seamlessly scale your application horizontally to handle increased traffic and demand.

 ## Basic Concepts